 a.
 Fear of thinking independently b.
 Fear of the "outside" world c.
 Fear of enemies d.
 Fear of losing ones "salvation" e.
 Fear of leaving the group or being shunned by group f.
 Fear of disapproval

 7. Phobia indoctrination : programming of irrational fears of ever leaving the group or even questioning the leaders authority.
 The person under mind control cannot visualize a positive, fulfilled future without being in the group.

 a.
 No happiness or fulfillment "outside" of the group b.
 Terrible consequences will take place if you leave: "hell"; "demon possession"; "incurable diseases"; "accidents"; "suicide"; "insanity"; "10,000 reincarnations"; etc. c.
 Shunning of leave takers.
 Fear of being rejected by friends, peers, and family. d.
 Never a legitimate reason to leave.
 From the groups perspective, people who leave are: "weak"; "undisciplined"; "unspiritual"; "worldly"; "brainwashed by family, counselors"; seduced by money, sex, rock and roll.

-Thought control is used in varying degrees by schools, armies, governments and churches.
-It is easy for even the most intelligent person to succumbe to these techniques if it is essential for them to join the group in question.
-Sometimes people join these groups because the immediate principles espoused by these groups appeals to the person in question, it is only after many months of slow indoctrination and "Thought Control" techniques that they find themselves fully under control.
+Thought control is used in varying degrees by some schools, armies, governments and religious groups.
+It is easy for even the most intelligent person to succumbe to these techniques, especially if they feel it is essential for them to join the group in question.
+Sometimes people join these groups because the immediate principles espoused by these groups appeals to the person on a certain level, be it emotional, physical , or intellectual.
+However it is only after many months of slow indoctrination and "Thought Control" techniques that they find themselves fully under control.